sztupy/Gigabyte-P34W-v3-OSX86/README.md

 If you are using BIOS version `FB04`, build `01/15/2015 10:28:02`, ME FW version `9.1.2.10.10`, then you **MIGHT** be able to use
 [my pre patched, precompiled DSDT files](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/tree/master/DSDT_patched), just put the compiled files onto `EFI/Clover/ACPI/patched`.
-Also use this [final `config.plist`](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/blob/master/Clover_Config/Final/config.plist) in clover, which has `DropSSDT` enabled compared to the previous ones.
+Also use this [dsdt patch `config.plist`](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/blob/master/Clover_Config/3-DSDT/config.plist) in clover, which has `DropSSDT` enabled compared to the previous ones.

 If you have a different BIOS version, or the above files do not work for you, then you have to patch them manually.
 If you use the `config.plist` provided it should already